ScottLogic/blog/_posts/2024-03-23-message_types.md

 ## Terminology and types of data
-To begin I think it's useful to classify the different types of message we might send before going into more detail on each in the following sections.
+To begin I think it's useful to classify the different types of messages we might send before going into more detail on each in the following sections.
 The obvious ones are:

 <table>
   <tr>